-In addition, the Shareholders' Meeting, during its ordinary session of 6 June 2013, after revoking the previous authorization given by the Meeting on 19 April 2012, the Shareholders authorized the purchase and disposal, if any, - including to serve share incentive plans - of up to 12,720,000 ordinary Autogrill shares.
-The treasury share purchase authorization is effective for a period of 18 months starting from 6 June 2013.
+In addition, the Shareholders' Meeting, during its ordinary session of 28 May 2014, after revoking the unfulfilled portion of the previous authorization to buy and transfer its treasury shares given by the Ordinary Meeting on 6 June 2013 and without prejudice to the transactions carried out till that date, authorized the purchase - including to serve share incentive plans - of up to 12,720,000 ordinary Autogrill shares with no nominal value, including the shares already owned by the Company at that date, in one or more times and at any moment.
+The treasury share purchase authorization is effective for a period of 18 months starting from 28 May 2014.